wjperkins/test-component-library/README.md

 ## Next Steps
 - Investigate how to isolate the Tailwind CSS preflight styles to the component library only.
 - Make use of shadcn/ui components to build a more complex component library.
-- Add tests and ensure they aren't included in the library build.
 - Add Storybook for component documentation.